Getting Started

-Step 2: Open an existing sketch as follows:
+Step 2: Open an existing Arduino sketch as follows:

 • Click on File->Open->Arduino Project